Bell Centre: Arena information

 A new scoreboard was installed prior of the 2008–09 season.
-This scoreboard consisted of four 510 sqfoot video panels.
+This scoreboard consisted of four 47 m2 video panels.
 It was the biggest in the NHL until 2012.
+Another new board was installed in 2024 with rounded edges and smaller, angled internal screens for fans in lower seats.

 It is one of only two NHL arenas that uses an old-style siren to mark the end of periods instead of a horn; the other being the TD Garden in Boston.
 The sirens were inherited from the arenas' predecessor facilities, coming from the disused Montreal Forum and the Boston Garden respectively.

 Seating

 Unlike most North American arenas, which have generally been designed by Populous and its predecessors, the Bell Centre was designed by a local consortium, and has many unique design features.
 The grandstands are sloped steeply to improve sight lines.
 Washrooms on the 100 level are centralized on a specific lower level located at each end.

-Bell Centre is arranged in a three-tier layout: The lower 100 section, commonly referred to as "the reds" since these seats are coloured red; the 200 section situated between the two levels of private and corporate boxes, known as "Club Desjardins" (which features premium amenities such as larger seats and free food and non-alcoholic drinks), and the upper 300–400 section.

-The 300–400 section is divided into three zones by seat colour: white section rows AA–FF, the grey section rows A–D, and the blue section, labelled "400," and consisting of rows A–D. The ends of the 400 section are further divided into two more groups.
-At the end where the Canadiens shoot towards twice is the Coors Light Zone, featuring section cheerleaders and a band playing in the hallway.
+Bell Centre is arranged in a three-tier layout: The lower 100 section, commonly referred to as "the reds" since these seats are coloured red; the 200 section situated between the two levels of private and corporate boxes, known as "Club Desjardins" (which features premium amenities such as larger seats and free food and non-alcoholic drinks), and the upper 300 section.
+The ends of the 300 section are further divided into two more groups.
+At the end where the Canadiens shoot towards twice is the Ford Zone, featuring section cheerleaders and flashing lights.
 At the opposite end is the Family Zone, which features child-specific ticket prices and limited alcohol.

 Seats behind the press gondola, in Sections 318, 319, and 320, feature their own scoreboards on the back of the gondola due to the normal scoreboard being blocked.